-Yunuen was our artist in residence for our school wide Film Festival.
-The scope of this arts-integrated project spanned over four months working with 225 students, from Kindergarten to Grade 7, to empower them with the tools and knowledge to create thoughtful stories through film.
-The residency was extremely successful as each student was engaged throughout the creative process with a hands-on approach.
-During this time, Yunuen has proven to be a highly competent educator and her passion for the arts is genuine and inspirational.
+Yunuen was our artist in residence for our Film Festival.
+The project spanned over four months working with 225 students, from Kindergarten to Grade 7, empowering them with the tools and knowledge to create thoughtful stories through film.
+The residency was hugely successful as each student learned the creative process with a hands-on approach.
+Yunuen has proven to be a highly competent educator, and her passion for the arts is genuine and inspirational.
 Bonnie Ishii, Head Teacher, Music & Dance Specialist, Confederation Park

 Yunuen has been a collaborator of mine for years.
 She is an artist of the highest caliber.
 Her camera work is courageous and inventive, and at the same time, refined and poetic.
 As an editor, she has an uncanny eye for fluidity and balance, combined with the technical expertise to achieve her artistic vision.
 Her creative mind, impressive skills, and enthusiastic approach make her an invaluable and sought after asset to any project.
 Michele Brangwen, Artistic Director, Michele Brangwen Dance Ensemble

 Yunuen worked with our students to introduce them to animation in film-making as a part of our class's intergenerational project.
 The session was engaging and fun, and we were so impressed with Yunuen's expertise and warmth with the students that we had her continue to work with our class for the duration of the project.
 We love Yunuen's collaborative spirit, her passion for the arts in the classroom, and her enthusiasm!
 Marion Collins & Tilia Prior, Teachers at Tecumseh Elementary School, Vancouver